Eve-PHP/Framework/README.md

 	->run();
 ```

-Eve also comes with an interface to connect to *RabbitMQ*.
+Eve also comes with an interface to connect to [RabbitMQ](http://rabbitmq.com/).
 To queue up a job you can either use the following CLI command,

 ```
 vendor/bin/eve queue send-mail "?subject=hello&body=world"